syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 #### StartRowIndex

 By default SfDataGrid will eb export to excel from the row index value 0.
-But it allow the user to export the datagrid start row index in excel sheet based on our requirement by using `StartRowIndex` property.
+But it allow the user to export the data grid start row index in excel sheet based on our requirement by using `StartRowIndex` property.

 {% highlight c# %}
 DataGridExcelExportingOption option = new DataGridExcelExportingOption();